Random curves, scaling limits and Loewner evolutions: Interfaces in statistical physics and Condition

 \section{Interfaces in statistical physics and Condition~\ref{def: b unf crossing}}

-In this section, prove (or in some cases survey the proof) that the interfaces in the following models satisfy Condition~\ref{def: b unf crossing}: \begin{itemize} \item Fortuin--Kasteleyn model with the parameter value $q=2$, a.k.a.
-FK Ising, at criticality on the square lattice or on a isoradial graph \item Site percolation at criticality on the triangular lattice \item Harmonic explorer on the hexagonal lattice \item Loop-erased random walk on the square lattice. \end{itemize} We also comment why Condition~\ref{def: b unf crossing} fails for uniform spanning tree.
+In this section, we prove (or in some cases survey the proof) that the interfaces in the following models satisfy Condition~\ref{def: b unf crossing}: \begin{itemize} \item Fortuin--Kasteleyn model with the parameter value $q=2$, a.k.a.
+FK Ising, at criticality on the square lattice or on a isoradial graph, \item Fortuin--Kasteleyn model with a general parameter value $q \geq 1$, this result holds \emph{conditionally} on a bound for the probability of a certain crossing event in a quadrilateral, \item Ising model at criticality on the square lattice or on a isoradial graph, \item Site percolation at criticality on the triangular lattice, \item Harmonic explorer on the hexagonal lattice, \item Loop-erased random walk on the square lattice. \end{itemize} We also comment why Condition~\ref{def: b unf crossing} fails for uniform spanning tree.